SR-coders/Python-Employee-2.0/README.md

 # Python-Employee-2.0
-This is an updated version of Python Employee Class
+This repository is an updated version of the repository --> https://github.com/Saarthak-Slathia/Python-Employee-Class <-- Check it out !